tteguayco/PowerShell-Analyzers/Readme.md

 ### Pre-requisites

 The *PSScriptAnalyzer* module must be installed.
-If it's not installed, then running the script in `pwsh` will output no results and running it in `powershell` will throw an exception.
-Follow the steps [here](https://docs.microsoft.com/en-us/powershell/utility-modules/psscriptanalyzer/overview?view=ps-modules#installing-psscriptanalyzer).
+The script will attempt to auto-install it, however if this fails (e.g. on Windows PowerShell you have to be admin to install modules) follow the steps [here](https://docs.microsoft.com/en-us/powershell/utility-modules/psscriptanalyzer/overview?view=ps-modules#installing-psscriptanalyzer).

 Note that if you are usnig this in GitHub Actions, the common images (`windows-latest` and `ubuntu-latest`) already have it so you don't need to install anything.